cemerson/PhoneGap-3-Boilerplate/README.md

 This will push your PG3BP/www changes down to the iOS build and actually test the Xcode build via command line.

-When you want to do fresh pull of main repo or submodules)
+When you want to do fresh pull of main repo

     git pull origin master

+### Submodule Stuff

+*Warning: Playing with submodule stuff assumes you are crazy as me and/or a super elite git user*

+I am no pro at git submodules - but I do find them useful/necessary for avoiding version control insanity and a general means of keeping things packaged neatly.
+For that reason I've made all plugins in this project submodules that can be updated if/when the developer wants to do so.

+To update all submodules from their source run these commands from the parent folder at any time:

     git submodule update --init
     git submodule foreach git pull origin master

-### Submodules

 If anyone has trouble w/the plugins - here's a (partial) list of plugin submodule commands I've run.
 If a plugin namespace or path changes, this list of commands might come in helpful.
 For example the Cordova team removed the word ".core" from the namespace of a handful of their plugins recently - so I had to use these commands to re-add these submodules to this project (fun!.. not).